 Britain is a wader nation.
 After all, it has a huge coastline, with a quarter of the estuaries in north-west Europe.
 That’s a lot of tidal mud – perfect for wading birds.
 Then there is the country’s position at the intersection of several important avian flyways.
 The ruff is just one of a dozen or more southbound wader species that pass through between July and October.
 Research by the British Trust for Ornithology (BTO) shows that male ruffs will mostly winter in south-west Europe, while the females will head on to Africa.

 Footballer hoverfly (Helophilus pendulus)

-Even a small garden can attracta variety of bees, butterflies and hoverflies well into September.
-One handsome hoverfly to lookout for this month is Helophilus pendulus, nickamed the ‘footballer’ for its snazzy stripes (presumably this species is particularly popular with supporters of Watford FC).
+Even a small garden can attract a variety of bees, butterflies and hoverflies well into September.
+One handsome hoverfly to lookout for this month is Helophilus pendulus, nickamed the ‘footballer’ for its snazzy stripes (presumably this species, along with hornets, is particularly popular with supporters of Watford FC).